Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **assertBlockState**(`state`: *string*, `data`: *string* \| *number*, `position`: [*BlockPos*](#interfacesblockpos)): *void*

-Asserts an error when the specified block at the specified coordinates has the block state
+Asserts an error when the given block at the given coordinates has the block state

 ##### Parameters: